- presented by

 Water & Waste Water - Abhishek Bhargava

 Abhishek Bhargava is a graduate with B.Tech. in Chemical Engineering from Indian Institute of Technology (IIT) Bombay (India) and MSc. in Process Control at the Department of Chemical and Materials Engineering, University of Alberta, Edmonton.
-Abhishek started his career (2001) with Matrikon Inc. as a Process Controls Engineer and focused on PLC programming and Alarm Management.
-Abhishek then joined EPCOR (2004) as a Process Controls Engineer and moved to Operations in 2006.
-Abhishek was responsible for day to day operations at the Edmonton WTPs as a Senior Manager, Operations from 2009 - 2014.
+He started his career (2001) with Matrikon Inc. as a Process Controls Engineer and focused on PLC programming and Alarm Management.
+Abhishek joined EPCOR (2004) as a Process Controls Engineer and moved to Operations in 2006.
+He was responsible for day to day operations at the Edmonton WTPs as a Senior Manager, Operations from 2009 - 2014.

 Wireless - Jeff Gould